RafPrograms/HaploGI/docs/README.md

 A number of Python utility scripts are available to assist with preparing HaploGI input files, processing output data, and visualizing results, at: [`HaploGI_utility_scripts`](https://github.com/RafPrograms/HaploGI/tree/main/HaploGI_utility_scripts).

-Other Python utiliy scripts that have not been introduced yet in this manual are:
+Other Python utility scripts that have not been introduced yet in this manual are:

 🛠️ [risk_alleles_variants.py](https://github.com/RafPrograms/HaploGI/tree/main/HaploGI_utility_scripts/output_files_processing/variants_with_alleles_unique_to_risk_haplotype) – Identifies and outputs variants whose alleles are uniquely present on the risk haplotype.
 The resulting file also includes associated metadata extracted from the input VCF file.